cytechmobile/radicle-migration-tool/README.md

 ![Build](https://github.com/cytechmobile/radicle-github-migrate/workflows/build/badge.svg)

-This Command Line Interface (CLI) tool allows you to migrate the issues from your GitHub repository to your Radicle project.
+This Command Line Interface (CLI) tool enables you to seamlessly migrate issues from your GitHub repository to your Radicle project.

-To use this tool, you can either download one of the pre-built binaries from the project's GitHub [releases](https://github.com/cytechmobile/radicle-github-migrate/releases), the docker image or you can build a binary from the source code.
+To utilize this tool, you have a few options:
+* You can download one of the pre-built binaries from the project's GitHub [releases](https://github.com/cytechmobile/radicle-github-migrate/releases).
+* Alternatively, you can use the provided docker image: `docker pull ghcr.io/cytechmobile/radicle-github-migrate:latest`
+* If you prefer, you can also build a binary directly from the source code.

-The target rad environment must have a version 0.8.0 rad Command Line Interface (CLI) tool installed and the HTTP daemon (radicle-httpd) up and running.
+The target rad environment must have a version `0.8.0` rad Command Line Interface (CLI) tool installed and the HTTP daemon (radicle-httpd) up and running.
 Installation instructions for `rad` are available [here](https://github.com/radicle-dev/heartwood).

 This tool is available under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

+### Features
+The tool offers several important features, including:
+* It enables the migration of all GitHub issues from the source repository in a single run.
+* It migrates essential information such as the `Title`, `Description`, `Status`, `Labels`, `Comments`, `Events`, and `Milestone` details.
+* Any additional information that doesn't fit within the Issue model is preserved in a dedicated `GitHub Metadata` section, along with references to the original repository
+* It supports incremental migration, allowing you to rerun the tool (e.g., on a schedule) and create only the newest issues that haven't been previously migrated.
+* It provides various filtering options to simplify the issue migration process:
+  * Issues created after a specified time.
+  * Issues with specific labels.
+  * Issues in a particular state.
+  * Issues belonging to a given milestone number.
+  * Issues created by a specific user.
+  * Issues assigned to a particular user.
+* It is available in different binary forms, providing flexibility in how it can be utilized.

+### Important Notes
+Since the Issue model and HTTP API in Radicle are currently simpler compared to GitHub, we have implemented the following alternative solutions / adaptations:
+* We have included a special `GitHub Metadata` section at the beginning of the `Description` and each `Comment` of the Radicle Issue.
+This section contains extra information and links to the original GitHub Issue, presented in a table format with columns such as `Issue Number`, `Created On`, `Created By`, `Assignees`, `Milestone`, and `Due By`.
+* GitHub `Events` are migrated as Radicle `Comments`.
+* GitHub `Milestones` are migrated as Radicle `Tags`.
+Additional information can be found in the `GitHub Metadata` section in the `Description` of each Radicle `Issue` (if there is any).
+* The user who runs the tool will be listed as the `Creator` of all Radicle issues.
+* Any links to images within the `Description` and `Comments` of GitHub Issues will still point to GitHub's servers.
+This means that images will display correctly for public GitHub repositories.
+However, for private repositories, since authorization is required, you will need to copy the source URL and access it through your browser.

 ### Command-line interface
 ```bash